abhiramasonny/jaithon/packages/jaicv/README.md

   `Net` is the adapter, not a runtime.
 - **imgproc**: GrabCut, `EMD`, line segment detection, the Viridis family of colour maps.
-- **videoio**: reading a video file, and any container other than AVI.
+- **videoio**: any container other than AVI, and any codec inside one other than motion JPEG and the uncompressed forms. `VideoCapture` takes a path as well as a camera index, indexes the file when it opens and decodes a frame when it is asked for, so seeking by frame is exact and costs nothing.

 ## Camera access